3 min reading time

 - Webinar

-- It allows for feedback to be given in real time
+- Receivingand responding to, feedback in real time

-- The Instructor’s style or approach can be adapted if they realize that the class is not picking the information up as well as they would like.
-They can return to previous points or place emphasis on particular elements if they sense confusion
+- The instructor can return to previous points or place emphasis on particular elements if they sense confusion

 - Learners can learn from the questions of others